A young man with short dark hair and a light gray sweatshirt is sitting on a beige couch, intently looking at a laptop placed in front of him.

 Second, if you insist on trying to (inaccurately) box me into a certain category to criticize me, it says more about you than me.

-Hossam’s apps are a great tool for Arabic lovers:
+Hossam’s apps are a great tool for Arabic enthusiasts:

 The database is updated monthly with new entries.
-Future plans are to add other dialects (North African, Gulf, Iraqi, Yemeni, and Sudanese).
+Plans are to add other dialects (North African, Gulf, Iraqi, Yemeni, and Sudanese).
 You can get the app for only 1.99 USD/EUR.

 What is the best piece of advice you were ever given?

-Not advice per say, but there is a Xhosa that goes: “Ubuntu ungamntu ngabanye abantu,” meaning “People are people through other people.”
+Not advice per se, but there is a Xhosa proverb that goes: “Ubuntu ungamntu ngabanye abantu,” meaning “People are people through other people.”

 It’s part of why I think learning languages is important and should be valued, even as machine translation gets better every day.
 You study a language because it embodies a culture, and you want to come to understand that culture and (maybe even) become a part of it.